The Secure Element Chip: How It Keeps Your Ledger Secure

-– These chips provide the highest level of security for a chip, and are much stronger than traditional chips.
+— Secure Element provides the highest level of security for a chip, and are much stronger than traditional chips.

 — Secure Elements are used for high-end security solutions such as credit cards and passports.

 In all of these cases, there is highly sensitive information, such as biometric information, banking and transaction information.
-Without a secure chip, this could be easily hacked and one could easily take all your money or impersonate you.
+Without a secure chip, an attacker could easily hack you and take all your money.

-Inside Ledger’s hardware wallets, we use the Secure Element to generate and store private keys for your crypto assets.
-Thanks to the Secure Element, these will not leave your device.
+Ledger devices use the Secure Element to generate and store private keys for your crypto assets.

-There are several types of attacks which a Secure Element provides protection against.
-Traditional chips do not contain the same level of security and would not be able to withstand these attacks.
+There are several types of attack which a Secure Element provides protection against, where regular chips would be unreliable or ineffective.

-This is one specific form of a side channel attack.
-There are several others.
+This is one specific form of a side channel attack, but there are several others.

-A Secure Element is specifically designed with complex countermeasures inside the chip.
-These help to hide the electromagnetic radiation and power usage, protecting it against those who want to listen to its emissions, helping to resist side-channel attacks.
+A Secure Element chip is specifically designed with complex countermeasures inside the chip.
+These help to hide the electromagnetic radiation and power usage, protecting it against those who want to listen to its emissions, and use this as an attack vector.

 A fault attack is the act of perturbing a circuit while it is running.
 This causes an error within a device or machine, which can lead to either learning more about its functions or even force a different, faulty behavior.
 Such behavior can include skipping steps of a process or providing a wrong output.
 All of this is the goal of a fault attack.

-A Secure Element has an implementation of countermeasures to prevent these types of attacks from succeeding.
-These allow for an efficient fault detection and appropriate security reactions.
+A Secure Element has built-in ountermeasures to prevent these types of attacks from succeeding; these allow for an efficient fault detection and appropriate security reactions.

 Software attacks aim to expose, alter, disable, destroy or steal information.
-Software attacks can be divided into several types of attacks which all try to find unexpected behaviors obtained by targeting its software.
+They can be divided into several types; which all try to find unexpected behaviors obtained by targeting its software.
 These unexpected behaviors in software are caused by inputs that would normally not be given and can actually show vulnerabilities or give out sensitive information.

 By playing around with inputs, you can learn more about how a device’s software is programmed to react to false inputs.
 This understanding of the software can then lead to discovering its weaknesses.
 A Secure Element helps to prevent this type of attack, however.
 Indeed, it drastically reduces the attack surface by keeping a very simple system that uses very few interfaces.

 A Secure Element is a highly advanced chip that mitigates a lot of different types of attacks.
 This cutting-edge chip, which is used in high-level security solutions, really sets Ledger apart as a top-end security solution for crypto assets.
 All of our devices use a Secure Element, which greatly enhances their security.
-Ledger uses them to generate and store private keys for your crypto assets, keeping them off of any internet-connected device.
+Ledger uses them to generate and store private keys for your crypto assets.

 In short, Secure Elements are a critical security component of your Ledger device because:

-Secure Elements are the go-to solution for protecting critical data, being the standard for banks to protect credit card information and governments to protect biometric data in passports.
+The Secure Element chip is the go-to solution for protecting critical data, being the standard for banks to protect credit card information and governments to protect biometric data in passports.

-Secure Elements are designed to withstand highly sophisticated and costly attacks.
+Secure Element chips are designed to withstand highly sophisticated and costly attacks.

 Secure Element chips go through a thorough evaluation done by a third party and need to successfully withstand the attacks described earlier to be able to receive a security certificate.